Local Recovery and Resilience Grants - $24 million

 - contribute to building disaster resilience and reducing the impact of future events.

 Local Recovery and Resilience Grants are capped at $1 million per eligible council.
-Eligible councils are referenced in the relevant guidelines for the the Central, Southern and Western Queensland Rainfall and Flooding, Ex-Tropical Cyclone Seth, South East Queensland Rainfall and Flooding, and Southern Queensland Flooding events.
+Eligible councils impacted during the the Central, Southern and Western Queensland Rainfall and Flooding, South East Queensland Rainfall and Flooding, and Southern Queensland Flooding events are referenced in the guidelines below.

 Project plan and reporting